Westland, Michigan: City services

 Westland has a full-time police department and fire department.
 The fire department offers advanced EMS, fire protection and prevention, and several specialized rescue teams.

 The city is known for having an abundance of parks.
 Hines Park (Wayne County Parks) is located in the northern region of Westland.
 Residents along this corridor enjoy seeing deer, foxes, and hummingbirds all year long as well as easy access to the bike paths of Hines Park.
 Westland also has numerous City-owned parks throughout many of the neighborhoods.
 Many residents from surrounding cities go to Hines Park year-round.

-The Westland Public Library (or William P. Faust Public Library) offers books, magazines, CDs, playaways, videos, DVDs, and electronic materials through access to subscription databases.
+The Westland Public Library (or William P. Faust Public Library of Westland) offers books, magazines, CDs, playaways, videos, DVDs, and electronic materials through access to subscription databases.

 The City of Westland offers automated recycling services.
 For waste disposal, residents have black bins for garbage, and blue bins for recycling.
 Recycle bins are picked up every other week, while trash is picked up weekly.

 The former Eloise psychiatric hospital is due as of 2021 to be redeveloped as a commercial centre and hotel.
 The building dates back to 1839: the Wayne County Hospital ceased operating from the site in 1984, and it was used as offices for Wayne County employees up until 2016.

 There are numerous Nature trails near Westland, Newburg lake is the nearest one to Westland.